NFL disability program leaves retired Saints tight end hurting and angry

 NFL spokesperson McCarthy said the NFL and the union’s “jointly developed and administered program led by neutral medical personnel fairly delivers benefits to deserving players and their families.”

-The NFL says there is no link between the amount doctors are paid and their denial rate.
-The league did not respond to questions about regrading injuries or the specifics of how Williams’ case was altered.

-“Physicians are selected by the parties,” McCarthy said, referring to NFL management and the union.
-“They are vetted through a panel of NFL and (benefit plan personnel) and undergo orientation, training and ongoing education about our disability plans.”

-Williams has received about $45,000 since being approved earlier this year.
-It has allowed him to rent a house, but he still has no car and says he can’t afford the medical care he needs for his neck injury.
+Williams has received about $45,000 after finally getting approved this year.
+It has allowed him to rent a house, but he still has no car and says he can’t afford medical care for his neck injury.

-“There are times when I call him early in the morning, and his head is throbbing so bad, he wants to go out somewhere and kill himself,” said his friend George Hawthorne, who is helping Williams navigate the benefits process.
-“I’ve had to talk him off the ledge many times.”

-And yet, this is not the worst it’s been for Williams, who amassed 107 catches for 1,142 yards and 12 touchdowns over his four seasons in New Orleans, but whose NFL career ground to a halt about five months after he suffered a knee injury in a 2005 preseason game.

-He reached a low point in 2011, when he laid down on railroad tracks not far from the Saints training facility in Metairie, Louisiana.
-Two homeless people pulled him to safety.
-Williams entered rehab at the Crosby Center in San Diego.
-He said his experience there and the help of medical marijuana have kept him alive for the past decade-plus.

-“Thanks to San Diego, I was able to stay sane and get a good reminder of who my friends were,” he said.
-“They were in my corner, telling me not to give up.”

 NFL health insurance for retired players ends after five years, so Williams’ benefits stopped in 2012.
-After that he struggled to pay for doctors’ visits and MRIs on his constantly aching neck.
-He mostly lived with his mother in Tallahassee, Florida, until he finally got his own place earlier this year.
-In 2019, he spent 10 days in jail for failing to pay attorneys in a long-running custody battle over three of his kids.
+After that, he struggled to pay for doctors’ visits and MRIs on his constantly aching neck.

 When Williams finally did get approved for NFL disability payments this year it was based on what a program-appointed neuropsychologist determined were psychiatric impairments that rendered him totally and permanently disabled.

 The approval was for the “Inactive B” level, which pays $5,000 a month to players who apply for benefits after they’ve been retired 15 years.
-It’s less than half of what he would have received if approved at “Inactive A,” for players before the 15-year mark, which pays $11,250 a month.
+It’s less than half of what he would have received if approved at “Inactive A,” for players before the 15-year mark.

 Williams appealed, arguing for the increased benefit because the 2023 approval was based on identical medical information used for a December 2019 application filed before the 15-year deadline and rejected.

-The program rejected the 2019 application in part because the plan-appointed orthopedic doctor who examined Williams ruled he could participate in sedentary and desk work.
-The denial letter made no mention of the 2009 exam included in the application, with the crossed-out 27% whole-person impairment rating replaced by the 24% rating.
+The program rejected that application in part because the plan-appointed orthopedic doctor who examined Williams ruled he could participate in sedentary and desk work.
+The denial letter focused on Williams having missed appointments with program-appointed doctors, which can result in rejected applications.
+It made no mention of the 2009 exam included in the application, with the crossed-out 27% whole-person impairment rating replaced by 24%.

-The letter leaned heavily on Williams missing appointments with the plan-appointed neurologist and neuropsychologist — appointments Williams said in advance he would miss.
-The letter acknowledged receiving nearly 160 pages of doctors’ reports, brain scans and neurocognitive analysis done on Williams by his own doctors, all of which indicated extensive impairment.
-But it said the committee that makes final decisions “did not find that these records support a finding of total and permanent disability at this time.”

-“They tell you to send in medical records with the application,” Williams said, “but then they don’t really look at any of that.
-It doesn’t make sense.”

 Because program rules required him to wait a year and then the COVID-19 pandemic caused more delays, Williams couldn’t reapply until this year — after the 15-year window had expired.

-But in any case, Williams said, the league should have been well aware of his issues — and not only because of the medical records he submitted over the years.
+But, in any case, Williams said, the league should have been well aware of his issues — and not only because of the medical records he submitted over many years.

 “I’ve called their suicide hotline when I’ve had episodes.
 They don’t help you,” he said.
 “I’ve been telling them about my neck for decades.
 They’ve seen the fracture and the tear in my shoulder for decades.
 Bottom line, they don’t care.”